intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 consequence of the unit subgroup size is guaranteed independent forward progress between work-items on many Intel GPU architecture generations.

-Explicit SIMD APIs can be used only in the code to be executed on Intel graphics architecture devices.
-Attempt to run such code on other devices will result in error.
+Explicit SIMD APIs must be executed on Intel graphics architecture devices.
+Attempting to run such code on other devices will result in an error.

 Also, most of ESIMD APIs require the corresponding HW support in the target GPU.
 It is user's responsibility to manage corresponding compile- and/or runtime-checks to avoid